TheoChevalier/legal-docs/firefox_cloud_services_PrivacyNotice/en-US.md

 * **Firefox Account**: When you sign up for an account, we receive your email address and password.
 * **Sync**: If you use Sync, we receive a variety of information to synchronize your tabs, awesome bar, passwords, bookmarks, browser preferences and other data across devices.
+* **Find My Device**: We do not collect the location history of devices that have Find My Device enabled.
+We will obtain the device's approximate location only if you sign into your Firefox Account with your password and request us to locate a connected device.
+You can view the last location of your device for a period up to {INSERT] hours.
+We delete this information within [INSERT] hours after you sign out of your account.

 ---------------------------------------